Awards, Scholarships and Bursaries

 Valerie Fine Bursary

-The purpose of the bursary is to support continuing education towards the promotion of patient care excellence.
+The purpose of the bursary is to support continuing education toward the promotion of patient-care excellence.
 It is awarded annually to any Sinai Health employee who has been exceptional in demonstrating Sinai Health's Value of Humanity in the performance of their duties.

 Nursing scholarships

-Up to two scholarships awarded each year between Mount Sinai or Hennick Bridgepoint.
+Up to two scholarships awarded each year at Mount Sinai and Hennick Bridgepoint.

 Eligibility

-All permanent nurses who have completed one year of service at Sinai Health, in a full-time or part-time capacity in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, masters or doctoral degree in nursing or a related field, are eligible for consideration.
+All permanent nurses who have completed one year of service at Sinai Health, in a full-time or part-time capacity and in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, master's or doctoral degree in nursing or a related field are eligible for consideration.

-• Demonstrated interest, role modelling and examples of meeting the clinical educational needs of peers and patients and their families with respect to oncology, palliative care and/or end of life
+- Demonstrated interest, role modelling and examples of meeting the clinical educational needs of peers and patients and their families with respect to oncology, palliative care and end of life

-• In recognition of Debra’s contribution to nursing, preference will be given to nurses who have an interest and participation in palliative and/or oncology nursing
+- In recognition of Debra’s contribution to nursing, preference will be given to nurses who have an interest and participation in palliative and oncology nursing

 Description